 The Department of Animal Science conducted two studies: (i) Fermentation characteristics of traditionally prepared emasi.
-The study was funded by Department of Animal Science, and (ii) Melia azedarach forage lucerne replacement in improving nutrition, milk research. (ii) Factors Influencing Time of Completion of Master's Degree in Agricultural Education at University of Swaziland.
-The study was privately-funded; (iii) Challenges Faced and Coping Strategies by Agriculture Teachers Pursuing Post Graduate production and health in dairy goats and it was funded by SANBio- BioFISA and UNESWA Research Board
+The study was funded by Department of Animal Science, and (ii) Melia azedarach forage lucerne replacement in improving nutrition, milk production and health in dairy goats and it was funded by SANBio- BioFISA and UNESWA Research Board

-The Department of Agricultural Education and Extension conducted 6 studies: (i) Attitude of students and parents towards practical Agriculture as perceived by Secondary school Administrators in Federal Capital Territory (FCT), Nigeria.
+The Department of Agricultural Education and Extension conducted 6 studies: (i) Attitude of students and parents towards practical Agriculture as perceived by Secondary school Administrators in Federal Capital Territory (FCT), Nigeria .
 This was a privately-funded research. (ii) Factors Influencing Time of Completion of Master's Degree in Agricultural Education at University of Swaziland.
-The study was privately-funded; (iii) Challenges Faced and Coping Strategies by Agriculture Teachers Pursuing Post Graduate
+The study was privatelyfunded; (iii) Challenges Faced and Coping Strategies by Agriculture Teachers Pursuing Post Graduate

 Education at the University of Swaziland.
 The study was privately- funded. (iv) Historical Development of Swaziland Agriculture Teachers Association.
-Publications in National Journals The study was privately-funded. (v) Eswatini High School Modern Agriculture Teachers Competences in Administering First Aid to Affected Students.
-The study was privately-funded, and (vi) Evaluation and Globalisation of the M.Sc.
+The study was privately- funded. (v) Eswatini High School Modern Agriculture Teachers Competences in Administering First Aid to Affected Students.
+The study was privately- funded, and (vi) Evaluation and Globalisation of the M.Sc.
 Programme in Agricultural Education.
 The study was funded by the Department.

-Three projects are in progress this reporting year. media on the growth and development of white asters These include research on the Effects of Food Price Policy on Prevalence of Obesity in Eswatini Funded by African Economic Research Consortium (AERC), Grant No RC 18520.
+Three projects are in progress this reporting year.
+These include research on the Effects of Food Price Policy on Prevalence of Obesity in Eswatini Funded by African Economic Research Consortium (AERC), Grant No RC 18520.
 This project is conducted by the Department of Agricultural Economics and Management.

-The other project is conducted by the Animal Science (Gypsophyla paniculata L.); and the Department of Department and is funded by SANBio-BioFISA and UNESWA Research Board.
+The other project is conducted by the Animal Science Department and is funded by SANBio-BioFISA and UNESWA Research Board.
 The projects are Melia azedarach forage and oyster mushroom improving nutrition, milk production and health in dairy goats.
-The project involves production of Melia azedarach based dairy goat feed and studying the performance Publications in International Journals of dairy goats.
+The project involves production of Melia azedarach based dairy goat feed and studying the performance of dairy goats.
 Different levels Melia azedarach inclusion in the diet will be tested in lactating dairy goats.

-The Department of Agricultural Education and Extension have several research on progress and these include: Adoption of Cassava Multiplication Kingdom of Eswatini.
-Lessons from Nigeria; Factors Influencing Enrolment into the Pre-vocational Education Programme in Eswatini; Responsiveness of Agricultural Education Degree Curriculum in Preparing Graduates for Alternative Jobs in the Private Sector: A Gap Analysis; Use of Blended Learning by Curriculum of Pre-Vocational Agriculture in Eswatini.
+The Department of Agricultural Education and Extension have several research on progress and these include: Adoption of Cassava Multiplication Programme as a Poverty Alleviation Strategy in the Kingdom of Eswatini.
+Lessons from Nigeria; Factors Influencing Enrolment into the Pre-vocational Education Programme in Eswatini; Responsiveness of Agricultural Education Degree Curriculum in Preparing Graduates for Alternative Jobs in the Private Sector: A Gap Analysis; Use of Blended Learning by Postgraduate Instructors in the Faculty of Agriculture, University of Eswatini; and Climate Change into the Curriculum of Pre-Vocational Agriculture in Eswatini.